FAQ Honors Program

 Can I Apply?

-First and foremost, "Honors" in the Humanities Honors Program means "willing to work with integrity."
-Typically, the program is open to entering first year students from all majors who meet the qualifications, which are:
+Typically, the program is open to entering first-year students from all majors who meet the qualifications, which are:

 (2.)
-550+ score on the SAT Critical Reading section, or 24+ ACT verbal section, or 3+ score on AP English exam, or 150+ score on the English Placement Test (EPT).
+575+ score on the SAT EBRW section, or 24+ ACT verbal section, or 3+ score on AP English exam or 4+ score on an IB English exam, or 150+ score on the English Placement Test (EPT).

-Please note: students who have any questions about the requirements, or who wish to be considered for inclusion in the program must contact Dr. Cynthia Rostankowski, the Coordinator for the Humanities Honors Program, at Humanities-Honors-Program@sjsu.edu, or call her at 408-924-4508 for more information.
+Please note: students who have any questions about the requirements, or who wish to be considered for inclusion in the program must contact Dr. Cynthia Rostankowski, the Coordinator for the Humanities Honors and Advanced Honors Programs, at firstname.lastname@example.org.
 Once you have contacted us and indicated your interest, we can proceed with your application process.